UCBerkeleySETI/breakthrough/doc/RAW-File-Format.md

     (typically X or LCP) and the lower four bits represent polarization 1 (typically Y or RCP).

-  - `NCHAN`
+  - `OBSNCHAN`

-    `NCHAN` represents the number of frequency channels present in the file.
+    `OBSNCHAN` represents the number of coarse frequency channels present in the file.

   - `NPOL`